You can expect to work on a diverse range of projects in the UK and overseas, spanning a variety of sectors, in a design studio environment.

 It’s not only our projects that are diverse – so is our team.
 At the last count, the practice employed speakers of 22 languages, so there’s a real international culture, a lively social scene and cultural trips abroad.

-John McAslan + Partners, an award-winning, international architecture practice ...
+John McAslan + Partners, an award winning design-led studio, is currently ...

 Our family-friendly policies and enhanced maternity package mean that we have a ...